-For the past 5 years, Government Technology has released the GovTech 100, which is their annual list of the “100 companies focused on, making a difference in, and selling to state and local government agencies across the United States”.
-This year’s list includes companies that aligned with four emerging trends in the public sector market, which include infrastructure, emerging technology, partnerships, and corporate expansion.
+For the past 5 years, Government Technology has published the GovTech 100, which is their annual list compiled of the “100 companies focused on, making a difference in, and selling to state and local government agencies across the United States”.
+This year’s list of GovTech 100 companies includes companies that aligned with four emerging trends in the Gov Tech market, which include infrastructure, emerging technology, partnerships, and corporate expansion.
 As these trends continue to emerge, it’s easy to see why Rock Solid was included in the list.
 Here’s why.

 One of the biggest shifts in the public sector market has to do with technology infrastructure.
 In particular, the movement to the cloud by government agencies.
 GovTech states, “Few recent trends have had a more profound impact on technology than the rise of the cloud.
 The move, still very